rcliao/ta/README.md

-# ta
+# TA bot

-A teaching assistance bot for my lectures
+A teaching assistance bot for my lectures.
+Primary purpose of bot is to:

+* Assist automatic testing/grading
+* Assist reminder
+* Assist pointing resources
+* Assist simple Q&A